codecademy-engineering/intermediate-go-training-2023/3_Serving_Data_from_a_file/examples.md

 finalStruct, err := json.Unmarshal(rawData, &targetInstance)
 ```

-Structs can be nested and their json aliases
+Structs can be nested
+and fields can have json aliases when converting to/from structs

 ```go
 type author struct {